 The AAP training and certification program makes the AAP available to a range of researchers and clinical professionals who wish to integrate valid adult attachment assessment into their work.
 Training and certification are needed in order to administer and score the Adult Attachment Projective Picture System.
 View the AAP training schedule and locations for additional information.
 Trainings in non-English languages are specified.

 New training model!
 Adult Attachment Projective Picture System© U.S. training beginning 2017: U. S. training model has been redesigned to better meet the needs of busy professionals in the 21st C. Part 1 is an “in person” group training workshop that introduces the AAP coding and classification system, following the traditional training model.
-Select from two locations (same calendar dates).
-Location 1.
-Mills College in Oakland, CA. Location 2: Merrill Palmer Skillman Institute,Wayne State University, Detroit, MI.
-The Part 1 is scheduled Thursday afternoon through Monday to facilitate travel and time away from family and work.
 Part 2 is a webinar.
-Complete Part 2 in the comfort of your own home or office (or whatever cyberspace you prefer); four webinars on two weekends.
+Complete Part 2 in the comfort of your own home or office (or whatever cyberspace you prefer) over four half-day webinars.

-Training courses outside the United States will continue to use our traditional 9-day model.
-Day 1 of the workshop provides the theoretical and measurement background required for the AAP.
-Days 2-5 introduce and the AAP coding system.
-Days 6-9 concentrate on classification, discussion of single cases, and research and clinical application.
-Training registration fees include the seminar, all training materials, a set of practice cases, and reliability training for 1 year following training.
+AAP Training registration fees include the in-person and webinar seminars, all training materials, a set of practice cases, and reliability training for 1 year following training.
 Continuing education credit is available for some trainings.
 All trainings are currently in English, German, and Italian.
 Check the training schedule for details.

 Who Should Attend?